FractalBlocks/FractalWeb/README.md

 - Content is indexed in contentIdx
 - Direct replication: Node replicate their content based on permissions of followersIdx of itself
-- Indirect replication: Node replicate third party content base on follower permissions of the author in the followersIdx of peopleIdx
+- Indirect replication: Node replicate third party content based on follower permissions of the author in the followersIdx of peopleIdx

 ## POC 2, Asymetric encryption